QubesOS/qubes-doc/project-security/security-pack.md

    Checking connectivity... done.
    ```

 2. Import the included PGP keys.
+See our [PGP key policies](#pgp-key-policies)
+   for important information about these keys.

    ```shell_session
    $ gpg --import qubes-secpack/keys/*/*